 Our actions can become stronger when loose and bold.
 So take your frustration, and instead of giving in, use it to power your actions.
 Now you got physical looseness with mental mastery, and that’s powerful.

-And you don’t disdain working around the rules.
+And you don’t disdain to work around the rules.

 While others obsess with the rules, you’re subtly undermining them and subverting them to your advantage.